IVCenter/Bodylogical_iOS/README.md

 * [ARKit SDK](https://developer.apple.com/arkit/) - Apple's AR SDK
 * [Unity](https://unity3d.com/) - Development Engine & Environment

-## Run the Game
+## Runing the Game

 If the build is successful, the game should start on the your target device.
-For cross-platform compatibility concerns, the main interaction is Gaze interaction — physically moving the device, using the central cursor and tapping the screen to make selections in the game.
 Simple instructions are available at the top and bottom parts of the screen.
-More detailed tutorials will be added after the main functionalities are complete.
+More detailed tutorials are also available at certain stages.

 ## Authors